 As I’ve traveled, I’ve found dressing in layers is the best way to prepare for whatever weather I encounter throughout the day.
 That certainly holds true when visiting Colorado.
 As one of my Denver Uber drivers joked, “If you don’t like the weather, wait 10 minutes.”

 As you pack, consider packing items you can layer.
-Shirts with sleeves I could roll up or down, button-down shirts I easily layered over a T-shirt, and pashmina scarves worked well for me.
+I liked shirts with sleeves I could roll up or down, button-down shirts I could easily layer over a T-shirt, and pashmina scarves.

 By the way, athleisure wear works pretty much anywhere you want to go in Colorado!
 That means you can go from a hike to a brewery tour or from the slopes to a coffee shop without changing your outfit.